 What We Paid: VND 97,000 for bo la lot and beers

 18. Bot Chien Dat Thanh

-This was one of the places we visited with our food tour guide.
+This was one of the restaurants in Ho Chi Minh City we visited with our Vietnamese food tour guide.
 According to him, Dat Thanh is a local favorite known for their bot chien, which is a fried rice flour dish made with egg and served with a side of green papaya.

-Bot Chien Dat Thanh is located in District 3, along Vo Van Tan Street near several of the eateries featured on this list.
+Bot Chien Dat Thanh is located in District 3, along Vo Van Tan Street near several of the restaurants featured on this list.